sumach777/CitrusHack2025/app/README.md

 # EQLZR - Audio Equalizer Application

 ## Description
-EQLZR is a Python-based audio equalizer application with a modern GUI interface built using Tkinter.
+EQLZR is a Python-based audio equalizer Windows-only desktop application with a modern GUI interface built using Tkinter.
 The application provides basic audio processing capabilities with easy volume control and an ON/OFF toggle function.

 ## Usage:
 1. Navigate to "releases" and download the zip file containing the app.